spider-gazelle/active-model/README.md

 #### `enum_attributes`

 Allows type safe enum defined attributes.<br>
-Same signature as `attribute` with an extra optional parameter to specify the serialisation of the enum member to either String or Int32, default is Int32.
+Same signature as `attribute` with an optional parameter `column_type` to specify the serialisation of the enum member to either String or Int32, default is Int32.

 ```ruby
 require "active-model"